Learner drivers can join an existing car insurance policy or take one out themselves.

 Make sure they're supervised.
 You'll only be covered for the learner driver if another licensed driver is supervising from the front passenger seat.

-If your insurer does require you to list your learner driver on your policy, the process is still quite simple.
-Here's what to do:
+If your insurer does require you to list your learner driver on your policy, you can follow simple process above.

-However, in order to protect themselves against the additional risk associated with insuring a learner driver, insurers also impose a number of extra excesses.
-If you make a claim for an incident where a learner driver was behind the wheel of your car, you'll need to pay one or more of those additional excesses on top of the basic excess.
+If you make a claim for an incident where a learner driver was behind the wheel of your car, you'll most likely need to pay one of more of an additional excess on top of the basic excess.

-These learner driver excesses vary between insurers and may include:
+These can vary between insurers and may include:

 Basic excess.
 The standard excess will always apply, whether it's you or your child driving.